• 1949

 co-author of the cycle of programmes Songs from the Record for Slovak Radio, focused on mapping the history of Slovak popular music with contemporary recordings.

-He was president and member of the working group of authors of popular music for the Slovak Composers’ Union.
-Together with the composer Ján Siváček he made an important contribution to the inception of the International Festival of the Dance Song (MFTP) Bratislavská lýra.
-This was an international competition festival of popular music, held yearly in Bratislava from 1966 to 1989, where he was active in various functions for more than 25 years.
+Pavol Zelenay was chairman and member of the Working Group of Popular Music Authors at the Slovak Composers’ Union.
+Together with composer Ján Siváček, he contributed to the establishment of the International Festival of Dance Songs (MFTP) Bratislavská lýra (Bratislava Lyre) as an international competitive festival of popular music, held annually in Bratislava.
+Zelenay served in various functions in this festival for more than 25 years during its entire duration (1966–1989).

 x